Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Background and Related Work

-Recent advancements in applying differential privacy (DP) to diffusion models have aimed to balance privacy preservation with the high utility of generative outputs.
-Dockhorn et al.~\cite{dockhorn2023differentially} proposed a differentially private diffusion model (DP diffusion) that enables privacy-preserving generation of realistic samples, setting a foundational approach for adapting diffusion processes under DP constraints.
-Another common strategy involves training a model on a large public dataset, followed by differentially private finetuning on a private dataset, as explored by Ghalebikesabi et al.~\cite{ghalebikesabi2023differentially}.
-While effective in certain contexts, this approach raises privacy concerns, particularly around risks of information leakage during the finetuning phase~\cite{pmlr-v235-tramer24a}.
+Recent advancements in applying DP to diffusion models have aimed to balance privacy preservation with the high utility of generative outputs.
+Early work on differentially private generative models, such as Chen et al.'s~\cite{chen2021differentially} investigation of DP-GANs with model inversion defenses, established foundational principles for protecting generative models from privacy breaches during training.
+Dockhorn et al.~\cite{dockhorn2023differentially} proposed a Differentially Private Diffusion Model (DPDM) that enables privacy-preserving generation of realistic samples, setting a foundational approach for adapting diffusion processes using DP-SGD.
+Another common strategy involves training a model on a large public dataset, followed by differentially private fine-tuning on a private dataset \cite{ghalebikesabi2023differentially}.
+While effective in certain contexts, this approach raises privacy concerns, particularly around risks of information leakage during the fine-tuning phase~\cite{tramer2024position}.

 In response to these limitations, various adaptation techniques have emerged.
-Although not specific to diffusion models, some methods focus on training models on synthetic data followed by DP-constrained finetuning, as in the VIP approach~\cite{yu2024vip}, which demonstrates the feasibility of applying DP in later adaptation stages.
+Although not specific to diffusion models, some methods focus on training models on synthetic data followed by DP-constrained fine-tuning, as in Yu et al.~\cite{yu2024vip}, which demonstrates the feasibility of applying DP in later adaptation stages.
 Other approaches explore differentially private learning of feature representations~\cite{sander2024differentially}, aiming to distill private information into a generalized embedding space while maintaining DP guarantees.
 Although these adaptations are not yet implemented for diffusion models, they lay essential groundwork for developing secure and efficient privacy-preserving generative models.